 Southampton professors to co-direct the world’s first Open Data Institute to support UK business growth

-Professor Sir Tim Berners-Lee, inventor of the World Wide Web, Public sector Transparency board member and new director of the ODI, says:
+Co-director of the ODI Professor Sir Tim Berners-Lee, inventor of the World Wide Web and Chair of Computer Science at the University of Southampton, says:

 “One of the reasons the Web worked was because people reused each other’s content in ways never imagined by those who created it.
 The same will be true of Open Data.
 The Institute will allow us to provide the tools, skills and methods to support the creation of new value using Open Government Data.”

-Professor Nigel Shadbolt, Head of the Web and Internet Science Group at the University of Southampton, Public sector Transparency board member and new director of the ODI, adds:
+Professor Nigel Shadbolt, Head of the Web and Internet Science Group at the University of Southampton and co-director of the ODI, adds: